 I rate this as a Class 3.5 Trail.
 It can be pretty easy when completely dry.
 However, when wetter, a few of the muddy spots can be quite challenging (read: FUN!) when really wet.
 It is common for newer wheelers to winch through these sections during the wet season.
 Hence, the 3.5 rating.

 This trail is about the obstacles and the driver, not the scenery.
 It is not a particularly scenic or engaging trail for the kids but it is good fun for the driver.

-WARNING: Due to the large amount of beatle killed trees along this trail, we reccomend you have a chainsaw, bow saw or ax when traveling this trail.
+WARNING: Due to the large amount of beetle killed trees along this trail, we recommend you have a chainsaw, bow saw or ax when traveling this trail.
 Both the North Quartz Creek and South Quartz Creek roads, which link to the Lave Mountain Trail, are Class 2.5 trails.
 If you take a right (north) turn where Lava Mountain Trail and North Quartz Creek meet, you can, depending on your choices, cross to Cataract Creek Road, to the Occidental Plateau, or to the High Ore Road and Comet.
 If you take a right (south) at that intersection you can loop back to the trailhead.

 A few spots can be extra challenging when wet

 This trail has a number of obstacles that will require 4wd and at least two where a locker may be desirable, depending on the time of year, amount of mud, and which direction you choose to travel the trail.

 The Lava Mountain Trail is a true 4x4 trail located above Park Lake.
 Together with North Quartz Creek Road and South Quartz Creek Road, it makes a nice loop back to Frohner Meadows.
 Of course, there are a number of ways to get to the trail.
 Here, I will use what I think is the most common, easiest to get to, and luckily for me, the easiest to explain.

 Lave Mountain Trail & North and South Quartz Creek Roads